 One study by the Family Caregiver Alliance estimates that 39 million people have recently become a caregiver for an older adult, a responsibility that can prove draining for the one providing the care.
 Many may be looking for a way to supplement their own duties.

-A home medical alert system may present a solution for overwhelmed families.
+One of the several home medical alert systems may present a solution for overwhelmed families.
 This device can be installed in a residence and enables seniors to instantly send a personal emergency response message if they require assistance from family or doctors.